joonsauce/youtube-to-spotify-playlist/README.md

   - You will need to place the user id into spotify_user_id in `secret.py`
 - A Google Developer account
   - You will also need to add support for YouTube API v3
-  - You will need the API key (no need to OAuth2.0)
+  - You will need the API key (no need to OAuth2.0) and place it in `secret.py`
 - The libraries as outlined in `requirements.txt`
 ## Future Plans
-- Put this into a website -> a much nicer UI to work with
+- Put this into a website -> a much nicer UI to work with (found [here](https://github.com/joonsauce/yt-to-spotify))